Tobacco usage in sport: China

+United Kingdom

+In the United Kingdom, the cigarette manufacturer John Player & Sons sponsored cricket during the 1960s and 1970s, despite the ban of cigarette advertising from British television.

+United States

 For many years, tobacco companies have played a monumental role in advertising within the sports industry.
 Major tobacco companies have employed the strategies of athletic endorsements, sponsorships of major athletic events, and creating powerful associations of tobacco and active lifestyles in order to advertise their products.
 The connection between sports and tobacco can be traced back to the origins of professional sports.
 Shortly after the National Baseball League's inception in 1876, trading cards with player's images emerged within cigarette packages.
 One of the oldest brands of chewing tobacco, Bull Durham, advertised on outfield fences in baseball parks in the United States South.
 Despite this long-standing history, there have been many recent developments and changes in tobacco's relation to athletics.
 Currently, trends have shifted as athletes today are more likely to endorse tobacco prevention efforts as opposed to tobacco products.

 Endorsements

-From the 1920s to 1940s baseball furthered its relation with tobacco.
+From the 1920s to 1940s baseball furthered its relation with the tobacco industry.
 Every major-league team had a cigarette sponsor and baseball's greatest athletes such as Babe Ruth, Joe DiMaggio, and Ted Williams, all appeared in cigarette advertisements.
 Lou Gehrig endorsed R. J. Reynolds’ Camels, saying he could smoke as many as he pleased and creating the slogan that Camels “don’t get your wind.”

 As tensions mounted in the 1950s, with correlation between smoking and lung cancer, the Commissioner of Baseball prohibited players from wearing their uniforms in cigarette advertisements.
 While baseball cracked down on endorsements, the National Football League not only permitted players to appear in tobacco advertisements but also signed Philip Morris’ Marlboro as its major television sponsor.
 Of these players, one of the most prominent was Frank Gifford.
 Gifford played for the New York Giants in the 1950s and 1960s and later became a famous sportscaster.
-In his prime, Gifford endorsed a wide range of products, including The American Tobacco Company's Lucky Strike cigarettes.
+In his prime, Gifford endorsed a wide range of products, including the American Tobacco Company's Lucky Strike cigarettes.

 In 1964, the tobacco industry began to anticipate increased federal regulation and voluntarily adopted the Cigarette Advertising Code, stating it would not “depict as a smoker any person well known as being, or having been, an athlete…[or] any person participating in, or obviously having just participated in, physical activity requiring stamina or athletic conditioning beyond that of normal recreation”.
-Under this code, athletes and celebrities were no longer allowed to give testimonials, but nonetheless the industry blatantly disregarded its own guidelines.
+Under this code, athletes and celebrities were no longer allowed to give testimonials, but nonetheless the industry blatantly disregarded its own industry self-regulation.